Migraine Treatment in Ayurveda at VVAC for Best Results

 Panchakarma for Migraine: Panchakarma removes toxins from the brain and body to provide relief from migraine.
 This therapy aims to reduce stress, anxiety, and other neurological problems, while also enhancing sleep and gut health.

+Sneha Pana: It is the initial treatment that includes the intake of medicated ghee orally.
+It intends to provide internal lubrication and detoxification.
 Ayurvedic therapies, along with herbal medicines, dietary changes, and lifestyle adjustments, provide a holistic approach to migraine management.

 Yoga as a Migraine Treatment in Ayurveda